BizTalk Server: Transform text files (Flat Files) into XML – A practical example (Part 3)

 Creating the Schema which will recognize the text file

-To create the schema which will recognize the text file, we need to go to the BizTalk solution created in Visual Studio and perform the following steps:
+To create the schema that will recognize the text file, we need to go to the BizTalk solution created in Visual Studio and perform the following steps:

 New flat-file schema